-Summary: in this tutorial, you will learn how to write MySQL stored procedures with parameters.
-We will also give you a couple of stored procedure examples to help you understand how to use parameters.
+Summary: in this tutorial, you will learn how to write stored procedures that have parameters.
+You will also go through a couple of examples to understand different kinds of parameters.

 IN– is the default mode.
 When you define an